Skip to content

 Define the schema, start the builder, migrate business logic.
 The process is identical for order, payment, shipping, or any other domain.
 No service is a special case.

-> Contracts First
+> API First

 API Interface Defined Before the Code

-OpenAPI and gRPC contracts are generated together with the service.
-Frontend, monolith, and other services know exactly how to call the new service.
+Each service's Domain API is generated together with the service.
+Frontend, monolith, and other services know exactly which operations it exposes and with which types.
 No surprises at go-live.

 Ready to extract the first service from your monolith?